image: 1909 conceptual sketch of Gilman Hall by John Galen Howard, campus supervising architect, 1901-1922

 Gilman Hall has been used continuously by the College of Chemistry for 100 years.
 Today it is occupied by the Department of Chemical Engineering.
 The most recent upgrade to the building has been the rennovation on the attic floor for the Pitzer Center for Theoretical Chemistry.

-image: Gilman Hall on the left and LeConte Hall on the right
+Image: Gilman Hall on the left and Physics North (formerly LeConte Hall) on the right.
+Physics North will be renamed in 2021.